Appendix T — SPSS Tutorial: Repeated Measures ANOVA

 SPSS computes differences in the order the time points were defined (e.g., Time 1 − Time 2 = Pre − Mid).
 If the training group improves over time, these differences will be negative (later time minus earlier time is positive; earlier minus later is negative).
 Reverse the sign when describing gains in your write-up.

-Use the core_session.csv dataset to complete the following exercises.
-Filter to the appropriate group before beginning each exercise.
+Use the core_session_wide_training.csv dataset to complete the following exercises.

 Training group, VO₂max: Test whether VO₂max (mL·kg⁻¹·min⁻¹) changed significantly from pre to mid to post in the training group (n = 25 with complete data).
 Report Mauchly’s test, the appropriate F-row, Bonferroni comparisons, and η²_p.